rdtiu/microsoft-assignment/README.md

 kubectl -n ingress-nginx get all
 ```

-and the public adreess is the EXTERNAL-IP of service/ingress-nginx-controller and it will be used for making https calls:
+and the public address is the EXTERNAL-IP of service/ingress-nginx-controller and it will be used for making https calls:

 ```bash